 Flowers Bloom: Late Spring to early Summer.

-Plant height: Just 6 – 8 inches tall.
+Plant height: Just six to eight inches tall.

 Plant Hardiness Zones: 3 – 7

-Other Names: It is also known as Cerastium, Mouse Ear, Chickweed, and Silver Carpet.
+Other Names: It is also known by its biological name Cerastium, Mouse Ear, Chickweed, and Silver Carpet.

-Snow-In-Summer are grown from seeds.
+Snow-In-Summer plants are easily propagated.
+They are grown from seeds.
 They can be directly seeded into your flower garden, or seeded indoors for transplanting later.
 Sow seeds early in the season and cover lightly with 1/8″ of fine garden or seed starting soil.

 Start seed indoors 6 – 8 weeks before the last frost in your area.
 Seeds have a long germination period, requiring two to three weeks.
 For indoor starts, try a seedling germination mat.